• HOME

 The slow ride from Faenza to Florence takes about two hours and makes for an easy day trip from Rimini, Ravenna, and Bologna.
 However, there are many interesting towns and spots along Dante’s train route, and this area is a perfect choice for a short relaxing break or weekend trip.

 Although Faenza marks the start of the scenic Dante’s Train journey to Florence, it’s worth mentioning that Ravenna, where the Poet died and was buried, is the natural extension northwards.
 Furthermore, Ravenna is one of Italy’s most beautiful cities.
-The city is famous for its unique Byzantine mosaics, which were declared a UNESCO World Heritage Site for their outstanding historical and artistic value.
+The city is famous for its unique Byzantine mosaics, which became a UNESCO World Heritage Site for their outstanding historical and artistic value.
 Without a doubt, Ravenna is an unmissable city in Italy.

-But let’s now board the train from Faenza to Florence, and discover this charming itinerary.
+But let’s now board the train from Faenza to Florence and discover this charming itinerary.

 Faenza

 The city has been famous since the Renaissance for its extraordinary tin-glazed pottery.
 During the 17th and 18th centuries, France and, later, Germany, inspired by Faenza’s outstanding products, started manufacturing tin-glazed tableware and other objects.
-They called them Faience, the French version for Faenza.
+They called them Faience, the French version of Faenza.
 Oddly enough, the name for Faenza’s ceramics is not Faience but Majolica.
 Additionally, the process of creating this unique tin-glazed pottery is slightly different.

 Faenza Cathedral